CongducPham/tutorials/README.md

 Online tutorial
 ===============

-**New online [Arduino-Sensor-LoRa tutorial](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/tuto/index.html) for training, hackathons, bootcamps, entrepreneur's days,...Here is the direct link to the [LoRa part](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/tuto/sensors/lora_sensor/Arduino_lora_demo.html)**
+**New online [Arduino-Sensor-LoRa tutorial](http://diy.waziup.io) for training, hackathons, bootcamps, entrepreneur's days,...Here is the direct link to the [LoRa part](http://diy.waziup.io/sensors/lora_sensor/lora_sensor.html)**

 Slide-based tutorials
 ===============

 This set of step-by-step tutorials is part of WP2 on "Open IoT Sensing and Communication Platform" describing in images how to build low cost IoT devices and gateways using the LoRa radio technology.

 **iot4all-intro-lr** is a vulgarisation presentation showing how the IoT revolution can be made possible for everybody.
 It reviews the main IoT technologies then presents the WAZIUP's approach for low-cost IoT.
-The presentation also shows various real-world deployment campaigns done in the context of WAZIUP.
+The presentation also shows various real-world deployment campaigns done in the context of WAZIUP. **For latest version, see F-IOT-2a and F-IOT-2b courses on http://diy.waziup.io**

-**LPWAN-review.pdf** is a review of LPWAN technologies, focusing mainly on LoRa.
+**LPWAN-review.pdf** is a review of LPWAN technologies, focusing mainly on LoRa. **For latest version, see A-IOT-1 course on http://diy.waziup.io**

 **smyle-deploying-low-cost-iot.pdf** is a summary of LPWAN, IoT and WAZIUP's objectives when deploying low-cost and long-range Internet of Things in developing countries.
 This presentation has been made at SMYLE event en September 2016.